Computing the Fr\'echet Distance with a Retractable Leash

-By Theorem~\ref{thm:unimodalpseudolines} and the above lemma, we can use the modified algorithm to maintain $U_j$ with the full parabolas.
-The parabolas of a single row share the same quadratic term, so we can treat them as lines by subtracting $|\ell| \lambda^2$.
+By Theorem~\ref{thm:unimodalpseudolines} and the above lemma, we can use the modified algorithm to maintain $U_j$ with the full parabolas rather than truncated ones.
+The parabolas of a single row share the same quadratic term, so we can treat them as lines by subtracting $\|\ell\|^2 \lambda^2$.
 In this transformed space, the constant functions $\acropt{L}_{i,j}$ and $\acropt{B}_{h,j}$ are now downward parabolas.
 This causes no problems, as these are needed only \emph{after} computing the minimum on the upper envelope: we can add the term $\|\ell\|^2 \lambda^2$ back to the answer before these constant functions are needed.

-However, the minimum of the upper envelope of parabolas does not necessarily correspond to the minimum of the lines.
+However, the minimum of the upper envelope of the parabolas does not necessarily correspond to the minimum of the lines.
 Hence, we need a ``special'' minimal-point query that computes the minimal point on the parabolas, using the upper envelope of the lines.
-The advantage of this transformation is that, by treating parabolas as lines allows us to implement $U_j$ with a standard data structure for dynamic half-plane intersections, or its dual problem: dynamic convex hulls.
-The fastest such structure is given by Brodal and Jacob \cite{brodal2002}, but it does not explicitly represent the upper envelope, and it is not clear whether it can be modified easily to support our special minimal-point query.\footnote{Due to the complexity of the data structure of Brodal and Jacob~\cite{brodal2002}, it seems to be a formidable task to adapt it to our needs.
+The advantage of this transformation is that, by treating parabolas as lines, we may implement $U_j$ with a standard data structure for dynamic half-plane intersection or, dually, dynamic convex hull.
+The fastest such structure is due to Brodal and Jacob~\cite{brodal2002}, but it does not explicitly represent the upper envelope.
+It is not clear if it can be modified to support our special minimal-point query.\footnote{Due to the complexity of the data structure of Brodal and Jacob~\cite{brodal2002}, it seems to be a formidable task to adapt it to our needs.
 However, there are simpler, slightly suboptimal, data structures for dynamic planar convex hulls that may be more amenable to modification~\cite{BrodalJa00,KaplanTaTi01}.
-This would immediately lead to a better running time for our algorithm. } Therefore, we use the slightly slower structure by Overmars and Van Leeuwen~\cite{overmars1981}, giving $O(\log^2 n)$ time insertions and deletions, for a structure containing $h$ lines (parabolas).
+This would immediately lead to a better running time for our algorithm. } Therefore, we use the slightly slower structure by Overmars and Van Leeuwen~\cite{overmars1981}, giving $O(\log^2 h)$ time insertions and deletions, for a structure containing $h$ lines (parabolas).
 Most importantly, we may compute the answer to the special minimal-point query in $O(\log h)$ time.